 My First Amazon River Cruise

 It was my first Amazon River cruise and first cruise in general.
-I was glad to be on a small boat, not a floating city with water slides and casinos and the Zafiro seemed to be the ticket.
+I was glad to be on a small boat not a floating city with water slides and casinos and the Zafiro seemed to be the ticket.
 If I was going to venture into a new type of travel I didn’t want to share it with a cast of thousands.
 I wanted something intimate.

 But I had my concerns: Would I get bored?
 Would I feel trapped?
 Would I get along with the other guests?
 The answers came quickly: No. No. And yes.

 I quickly fell in love with the panorama of the Amazon glide by with its lush flora, jungle canopy, remote fishing villages, and tropical birds aplenty.
 It was as if a National Geographic documentary was unfolding in front of my eyes.
 Every day we saw something new and I couldn’t wait to see what we would find next.

-During our ten-days, nine-nights adventure, we navigated over 600 miles, our course focusing on the Amazon and one of its largest tributaries, the Ucayali River within the Pacaya-Samiria National Reserve.
+During our ten-days, nine-nights adventure, we navigated over 600 miles, our course focusing on the Peruvian Amazon and one of its largest tributaries, the Ucayali River within the Pacaya-Samiria National Reserve.
 Yet, delightfully, my undies stayed in one place.
 No need to pack and unpack.

 It was divine.

 Here’s a look at my adventure in pictures..

 The Zafiro, a sleek three-story vessel was the perfect size for me and the 19 other travelers on the trip.
 Large enough to provide ample space but small enough so I didn’t feel as if I’d boarded a town.
 (The Zafiro can accommodate up to 40 guests).

 My suite (as were all the main guest areas) was blessedly air-conditioned (as one might expect it’s rather muggy on an Amazon River cruise, and stylishly set with a desk and a large California King facing floor-to-ceiling windows.
 There was something wonderfully decadent about waking up to find a new world waiting outside every morning.